How Accurate is The Old Farmer’s Almanac’s Weather Forecast?

 Keep in mind that the way we measure long-range seasonal predictions is different than your daily weather meteorologist.
 The Old Farmer’s Almanac predicts weather trends and events by comparing solar patterns and historical weather conditions with current solar activity.
 Our extended winter weather forecasts emphasize temperature and precipitation deviations from averages, or normals.
 These are based on 30-year statistical averages prepared by government meteorological agencies.

-How Accurate Was the 2023–2024 Winter Forecast?
+How Accurate Was the 2024–2025 Winter Forecast?

 How do we make our long-range predictions?
-We derive our weather forecasts from a secret formula that was devised by the founder of this Almanac, Robert B. Thomas, in 1792.
-Thomas believed that weather on Earth was influenced by sunspots, which are magnetic storms on the surface of the Sun.
+We derive our weather forecasts from a secret formula that was devised by the founder of this almanac, Robert B. Thomas, in 1792.
+Thomas believed that the weather on Earth was influenced by sunspots, which are magnetic storms on the surface of the Sun.

 Some individuals doubt that the amount of energy emitted by the sun has any impact on the atmosphere, weather, and climate.
 However, we belong to the group that believes otherwise.
 We base our beliefs on the fields of solar science, which studies sunspots, climatology, which examines weather patterns, and meteorology, which focuses on the atmosphere.

 Of course, our exact formula is proprietary.
 But also rest assured that the meteorological technology and methods are continually updated.
-While the forecasts are based on the same principles, we use the latest state-of-the-art satellite data, all the latest technology and equipment.
+While the forecasts are based on the same principles, we use the latest state-of-the-art satellite data, all the latest technology, and equipment.
 Read more about how The Old Farmer’s Almanac predicts the weather.

 What Does the 2025 Almanac Say About This Winter?

 How cold and snowy will this winter be?
-For specifics on snowfall and temperatures in your region, pick up The 2025 Old Farmer’s Almanac—while copies are available!
+For specifics on snowfall and temperatures in your region, pick up The 2026 Old Farmer’s Almanac—while copies are available!